jalileus/Data-Structure-and-algorithms-/README.md

 # Data-Structure-and-algorithms
-this repo contains my solutions for a challenging tasks of of # Data-Structure-and-algorithms course at MIPT university
+this repo contains my solutions for a challenging tasks of # Data-Structure-and-algorithms course at MIPT university

 `note: all tasks have been approved by some of MIPT Teachers`